drkrillo/docs/creator/sdk7/3d-essentials/shape-components.md

 ![](../../../.gitbook/assets/ecs-simple-components-new.png)

-### Use the Scene Editor
+### Use the Scene Editor in Creator Hub

-The easiest way to give an entity a shape is to use the [Scene Editor](../scene-editor/get-started/about-editor.md).
+The easiest way to give an entity a shape is to use the Scene Editor.
 You can add a **Mesh Renderer** component to provide a primitive shape, or a **GLTF** component to reference a 3D model from a file.
 See [Add Components](../scene-editor/build/components.md#add-components).

 ### Primitive shapes